8acker/extend-fn/README.md

 var result = extend(target, object);
 ```

-Keep in mind that the result if the object, that will be returned from extend().
+Keep in mind that the result is the object, that will be returned from extend().

 [travis-svg]: https://travis-ci.org/justmoon/node-extend.svg